sunyi000/tim-workshop2025/2-build-your-own.md

 - -e DISPLAY=$DISPLAY sets the DISPLAY environment variable inside the container to match host computer's display
 - -v mounts the X11 unix socket, allowing the container to communicate with the X server on your host.
 - fiji:01 specifies the docker image to run

+## MacOS

+#### Configure XQuartz
+1. Open XQuartz from Applications > Utilities > XQuartz.
+2. Go to Settings, on the Security tab, make sure "Allow connections from networkclients" is checked
+3. In XQuartz, open a terminal (XQuartz terminal) window and run

+` xhost + `

+#### Run a GUI Container with X11
+1. On Mac Terminal, Set the DISPLAY environment variable to point to your Mac’s X11 server:

+`export DISPLAY=host.docker.internal:0`

+This tells the container where to send the GUI output.

+2. Start a GUI-based container with the proper settings:

+`podman run -e DISPLAY=host.docker.internal:0 --rm `docker.io/library/test-fiji:latest `

+(replace test-fiji with your own name)

+The -e DISPLAY=host.docker.internal:0 tells the container where to send the GUI output.

+The --rm flag removes the container after exit.

+If host.docker.internal:0 doesn’t work, try:
+`export DISPLAY=$(ipconfig getifaddr en0):0`

 ### Excercise 4